adsk-ui/idiomatic.js/readme.md

 1. <a name='whitespace'>Whitespace</a>
   - Never mix spaces and tabs.
-  - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs, consider this **law**.
-      - For readability, set your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
+  - Configure your editor to use soft tabs with an indent size of four characters &mdash; this means four spaces or four spaces representing a real tab.
-  - If your editor supports it, always work with the 'show invisibles' setting turned on.
-The benefits of this practice are:
-      - Enforced consistency
-      - Eliminating end of line whitespace
-      - Eliminating blank line whitespace
-      - Commits and diffs that are easier to read
   - Use [Editorconfig](http://editorconfig.org/) when possible.
 It supports most IDEs and handles most whitespace settings.

 2. <a name='spacing'>Beautiful Syntax</a>